Michael W. D'Arcy

-Michael William D'Arcy (born 26 February 1970) is the current chief executive of the Irish Association of Investment Management.
-He is a former Irish Fine Gael politician who was elected to the Seanad for the Agricultural Panel in April 2020.
+Michael William D'Arcy (born 26 February 1970) is the chief executive of the Irish Association of Investment Management.
+He is an Irish former Fine Gael politician who was elected to the Seanad for the Agricultural Panel in April 2020.
 He was a Teachta Dála (TD) for the Wexford constituency from 2016 to 2020, and previously between 2007 and 2011.
 He served as Minister of State at the Department of Finance from 2017 to 2020.
 He previously served as a Senator for the Administrative Panel from 2011 to 2016.

 Early and private life

 D'Arcy was born in Gorey, County Wexford, in 1970.
-He is the son of Michael D'Arcy, a former TD and Minister of State, and the grandson of Timothy D'Arcy, a former county councillor.
+He is the son of Michael D'Arcy, TD and Minister of State, and the grandson of Timothy D'Arcy, a county councillor.
 D'Arcy was educated at Ballythomas National School, Gorey Community School and the University of London, where he studied law.
 In the past D'Arcy has been an active GAA player, winning an All-Ireland junior football title with Wexford in 1992, and five Wexford senior football titles with Killinierin.
 He also played youth soccer with Wexford.
 He is the current chairman of Kilanerin–Ballyfad GAA Club.

 Before entering politics, D'Arcy worked as a teacher and a farmer, and continued to run a dairy farm in Annagh near Gorey while serving as a TD.
 He is married and has two children.

 Political career

-D'Arcy first held political office in December 2003, when he was co-opted as a Wexford County Councillor for the Gorey area, to replace his father Michael who had been forced to stand down when the Local Government Act 2001 abolished the dual mandate.
+D'Arcy first held political office in December 2003, when he was co-opted as a Wexford County Councillor for the Gorey area, to replace his father Michael who had to stand down when the Local Government Act 2001 abolished the dual mandate.
 He was re-elected at the 2004 local elections where he topped the poll.

 During his time on Wexford County Council, D'Arcy held the position of the council's vice-chairman.
 He was also chairman of County Wexford Vocational Education Committee from 2004 to 2007 and a member of the board of management of Gorey Community School and Kilmuckridge Vocational College.
 He is a former director of Wexford County Enterprise Board and Wexford Organisation for Rural Development.

 D'Arcy was first elected to Dáil Éireann at the 2007 general election.
 His father was previously a TD for the same constituency.
 He served as the party deputy spokesperson on justice, with special responsibility for Equality from 2007 to 2010, and was the deputy spokesperson on communications, energy and natural resources, with special responsibility for telecommunications from 2010 to 2011.
 During the 2007 to 2011 term, he served on the Oireachtas Committee on Communications, Energy and Natural Resources.

 He lost his seat at the 2011 general election to party colleague Liam Twomey.
 He was subsequently elected to Seanad Éireann on the Administrative Panel in April 2011, whereupon he became the Fine Gael Seanad Spokesperson on Finance.

 He was re-elected to Dáil Éireann for the Wexford constituency at the 2016 general election.